pranayga/expl0ring_V8/docs/v8_exploration_II.md

   ![](https://i.imgur.com/lMeJjsO.png)
 * Configure your `GDB` to pickup the `tools/gdbinit` file

-Now lets move on and hook up our good old friend `GDB` and see what's what.
+Now let's move on and hook up our good old friend `GDB` and see what's what.

 ### Setting up GDB with GEF